SalishSeaCast/tools/SalishSeaTools/docs/index.rst

 :kbd:`SalishSeaTools` Package
 *****************************

-The :kbd:`SalishSeaTools` package is a collection of Python modules that facilitate code reuse for the Salish Sea MEOPAR project.
+The :kbd:`SalishSeaTools` package is a collection of Python modules that facilitate code reuse for the SalishSeaCast project.

 The :kbd:`SalishSeaTools` package is a Python 3 package.
 It is developed and tested under Python 3.5 and should work with that and later versions of Python.